Fire

 Full travel advice: Local contacts

-Russia has launched a series of intensified attacks against Ukraine's civilian and government infrastructure, with attacks ongoing.
+Russia has launched intensified attacks against Ukraine's civilian and Government infrastructure.
+Attacks are ongoing.
 Russian strikes in Ukraine pose a continued threat to civilians and civilian infrastructure.
-Russian strikes also pose a threat to Ukraine's active nuclear power plants, with particular concern for the Zaporizhzhia Nuclear Power Plant.
+Russian actions also pose a threat to Ukraine's active nuclear power plants, with particular concern for the Zaporizhzhia Nuclear Power Plant.

 The Russian invasion of Ukraine is ongoing.
 Several towns and cities in southern and eastern Ukraine are temporarily under Russian control.
 The security situation continues to be volatile.
 Heavy fighting is occurring in some areas of Ukraine.
 Missile strikes and attacks are ongoing in various locations across the country, including in major cities.
-Infrastructure, civilian and military facilities have been struck by rocket and missile attacks.
+Rocket, drone, and missile attacks have struck infrastructure and civilian and military facilities.
 There have been many casualties.
 Foreigners have been killed and may be targeted.
-If you engage in active combat your safety is at the highest risk.
-Do not travel to Ukraine, there is a risk to life.
+Your safety is at the highest risk if you engage in active combat.

-The US Government issued travel advice on 29 March advising there are reports of US citizens being singled out and detained by the Russian military in Ukraine.
-This is also occurring when citizens are evacuating by land through Russia-occupied territory or to Russia or Belarus.
+The US Government issued travel advice reporting US citizens being singled out and detained by the Russian military in Ukraine.
+This may occur when citizens are forcibly deported or evacuated by land through temporarily Russian-occupied territory or to Russia.

 A nationwide state of emergency is in place.
 Other local restrictions may be implemented with little warning.
-Check the measures in place in your location as they may vary from region to region and follow the instructions of the local Ukrainian authorities.
+Check the measures in place in your location, as they may vary from region to region.
 Measures could include curfews, restrictions on the freedom of movement, ID verification, and increased security inspections.
+Follow the instructions of the local Ukrainian authorities.

 When it's safe to do so, you should leave Ukraine.
-You need to carefully consider how and when you're going to leave and the safest means and route to depart.
-Roads may be crowded, exposed to military action or have damage, including to bridges and facilities.
+Carefully consider the safest means and route to depart.
 You're responsible for your own safety and that of your family.
-Unexploded ordinance and landmines are present in conflict and post-conflict areas.
-Follow the advice of local authorities about where these areas are and avoiding them.
+Large amounts of unexploded ordnance and landmines are present in conflict and post-conflict areas.
+Follow the advice of local authorities about where these areas are and avoid them.

-Communication infrastructure may become damaged or blocked and there have been reports of cyber attacks.
-Contact your family and friends to let them know your travel plans, where and how you are.
-Don't wait.
+Communication infrastructure may become damaged or blocked, and cyber-attacks have occurred.
+Contact your family and friends to let them know your travel plans and where and how you are.

-Where it’s safe to do so you should depart Ukraine.
+Where it's safe to do so, you should depart Ukraine.
 Use your judgement to decide the best time and safest means of exit.
 Transport routes may be disrupted.
-Ukraine airspace is closed.
+Ukrainian airspace is closed.

 Plan for delays at land border crossings.
 Expect disruption to travel and changes at short notice.
 Make sure you have an adequate supply of food, water, medication and fuel.

-Continue to read the travel advice of your destination to make sure you meet the entry requirements, as these may differ when entering by road, rail or air.
+Continue to read the travel advice of your destination to make sure you meet the entry requirements, as these may differ when entering by road or rail.
 Be aware that some borders may close without notice.
 Any travel options you pursue are taken at your own risk.

-If you’re at the border and need consular assistance or you have significant concerns for your welfare, or that of another Australian, contact the Consular Emergency Centre on 1300 555 135 in Australia or +61 2 6261 3305 outside Australia.
+If you need consular assistance or you have significant concerns for your welfare or that of another Australian, contact the Consular Emergency Centre on 1300 555 135 in Australia or +61 2 6261 3305 outside Australia.

 The security situation in Ukraine continues to be volatile.
 Public protests and events that draw large groups of people can turn violent.